 Apple is getting to include a fully functional Dark Mode in macOS.
-Switching to the mode will lead to not only the system theme changing but also other system apps like Maps, Messages, Mail, and Photos that will automatically switch to a dark theme.
+Switching to the mode will change the system theme, and other system apps like Maps, Messages, Mail, and Photos will automatically switch to a dark theme.
 It also has an API for developers to apply Dark Mode in their apps.

 The new desktop changing wallpaper; introducing Dynamic Desktop is another key feature.
 In macOS Mojave, the desktop wallpaper automatically changes to match the time of the day.
-Microsoft will be bringing its Office suite to the Mac App Store which should make its debut later this year.
+Microsoft will be bringing its Office suite to the Mac App Store, which should debut later this year.

-The Finder gets a gallery View in macOS Mojave, yet another feature which makes it easier to glide through your photos and videos.
-It also makes it easier to see important details of a photo with metadata support which is displayed in the Preview pane.
+The Finder gets a gallery View in macOS Mojave, yet another feature that makes gliding through your photos and videos easier.
+It also makes it easier to see important photo details with metadata support displayed in the Preview pane.

 Another iOS app that is going to be available is Voice Memo.
 This app will make it accessible to record personal notes, meetings, and more.
 It can also be synced across all your devices using iCloud.